berkerol/sprinter-turtle/README.md

   - Explosion

-    - They appear after trains and vehicles are exploded by meteors, rockets and mouse clicks.
+    - They appear after trains and vehicles are exploded by meteors and rockets.
-    - They are not opaque so any entity below them is visible.
+    - They are transparent so any entity below them is visible.
     - They do not block any movement of any entity.
-    - They have 4 different phases with 4 different colors.
     - Their sizes grow linearly with the entities are exploded within them.

   - Meteor

     - They appear in random sizes and random positions from time to time.
     - They have random colors.
-    - They are not opaque so any entity below them is visible.
+    - They are transparent so any entity below them is visible.
     - They do not block any movement of any entity.
     - Time to hit to the ground is visible on them.
     - Until they disappear they have no effect but by the time they disappear they explode trains, vehicles and the turtle if they are below meteor.